amimof/huego/README.md

 go get github.com/amimof/huego
 ```

-Include it in your code
+Include it in your code.
+You may use `huego.New()` if you've already created a user and know the ip-address/hostname to your bridge.
 ```Go
 package main